borisfaure/terminology/THEMES.md

 ## Special parts

 ### Part `youtube.txt`
-A text part used to hold `Youtube channel` when the About is shown.
+A text part used to hold `YouTube channel` when the About is shown.

 ### Part `twitter.txt`
-A text part used to hold `Youtube channel` when the About is shown.
+A text part used to hold `YouTube channel` when the About is shown.

 ## Signals emitted